 d.
 Relational Query Language simplifies data-related queries (RQL).

 e.
 Multiple databases are supported.

-Django, in contrast to other Python frameworks, has numerous built-in features rather than separate libraries.
-Django’s Object-Relational Mapping (ORM) layer connects objects to database tables.
-Django also has built-in support for a variety of databases, including Oracle, MySQL, and others.
+In comparison to other Python frameworks, Django is equipped with a wide range of features that are already present rather than needing to be acquired from separate libraries.
+Additionally, Django’s Object-Relational Mapping (ORM) layer facilitates the connection between objects and database tables.
+Furthermore, Django offers built-in support for a plethora of databases, including Oracle, MySQL, and numerous others.

 The following are the highlights of the Django Python framework: